isomerpages/moe-rosyth/_p1-orientation/Learn with Passion/Holistic Learning Experiences.md

 description: ""
 third_nav_title: Learn with Passion
 ---
-Our teachers also plan many interesting programmes for us so that we can have a holistic learning experience in school.
+Our teachers also plan many interesting programmes for us so that we can have a fun learning experience in school.

 <img src="/images/20190925_095647.jpg"
     style="width:60%">